 It would have also been possible to perform the pre-processing step on the GPU.
 However, pre-processing only one expression can not easily be split into multiple threads, which means one GPU thread would need to process one expression.
 As described in Section 2.2 a single GPU thread is slower than a single CPU thread and as a result means the processing will also be slower.
 Furthermore, it wouldn't make sense to process all expressions in a single kernel.
 This would lead to a lot of thread divergence, which essentially means processing one expression after the other.
 The SIMT programming model might help with parallelising at least some parts of the processing work.
 However, the generated expressions can differ a lot from each other and restricting them to be similar and therefore SIMT friendly, would likely reduce the overall quality of the symbolic regression algorithm.
 Therefore, it does not make sense to perform the processing step on the GPU.

-The already mentioned concept of processing one expression per thread can also be used on the CPU, which is better designed for this type of work.
-Concepts such as caching processed expressions, or caching parts of the processed expressions can also be employed on the CPU to speed up pre-processing.
+This is a typical example of code that is better run on the CPU, also because the parallelisation possibilities of one thread per expression can be applied to the CPU as well.
+Concepts like caching processed expressions, or caching parts of the processed expressions can also be employed on the CPU.
 This would not be possible on the GPU, because a GPU can not save state between two kernel dispatches.
-This is a typical example of code that is better run on the CPU and shows how the CPU and GPU need to work together and exploit their respective strengths to achieve the best performance.